justin2004/weblog/intuitive_graph_viz/README.md

 ## Let's Do This

-If you are a designer you could pick on ontology (maybe start with [gist](https://github.com/semanticarts/gist) or [CCO](https://github.com/CommonCoreOntology/CommonCoreOntologies)) and decide how to render each of the primitives (classes and object properties).
+If you are a designer you could pick an ontology (maybe start with [gist](https://github.com/semanticarts/gist) or [CCO](https://github.com/CommonCoreOntology/CommonCoreOntologies)) and decide how to render each of the primitives (classes and object properties).

-If you are a UI implementor perhaps you could implement my my simple design and then we could see how it scales up to larger graphs.
+If you are a UI implementor perhaps you could implement my simple design and then we could see how it scales up to larger graphs.

 Let me know if you want to work on this together!

+Perhaps these first few implementations wouldn't be useful for non-toy datasets but they might help us think better about how to proceed with graph viz.